 5. Watch out when links in emails which ask for personal information

-The best way to get a target to enter sensitive information is to send an email that look exactly like an email, say, a bank or company like Amazon would send to their customers.
-It’s very unlikely that these organisations would ask for sensitive information from within an email so pick up the phone and call the company and check.
+The best way to get a target to enter sensitive information is to send an email which looks exactly like an email from that company.
+It’s very unlikely that these organisations would ask for sensitive information from within an email, so pick up the phone, call the company and check.